matthewroach/Almanac/readme.md

 Now you have Almanac all up and running you can now start to play around with it.

-There are some basic settings associated with Almanac to tell it where to look for you blog posts, templates, the url prefix you wish to use, date format, and how many posts you wish to have on your homepage.
+There are some basic settings associated with Almanac to tell it where to look for your blog posts, templates, the url prefix you wish to use, date format, and how many posts you wish to have on your homepage.

 The settings file is located in the root, and called settings.json and the default settings are :